manuelkiessling/stable-diffusion-discord-bot/README.md

     bash Miniconda3-py38_4.12.0-Linux-x86_64.sh

 When asked if you want to initialize stuff, answer `yes`.
-Then, log out of your shell session and log back in - shell prompt should now start with `(base)`
+Then, log out of your shell session and log back in - shell prompt should now start with `(base)`.

 You can now set up Stable Diffusion: